IBM/docker101/lab1.md

 1. Explore the Docker Hub

 The [Docker Hub](https://hub.docker.com) is the public central registry for Docker images.
 Anyone can share images here publicly.
 You will also find a list of "official" images, such as the [ubuntu image](https://hub.docker.com/_/ubuntu/) that we used previously in this lab.
+Navigate to https://hub.docker.com to explore.

 Official images are going to become very important when you start developing your own images.
 Browse through the list of official images [here](https://hub.docker.com/explore/).
 They go through a vetting process for security and documentation by the Docker team.
 In Step 2 of this lab, we will start a couple of containers using the official images: nginx web server, and mongo database.